-We would like for all our taxes to go for healing , health, and meeting human needs, but we know our government does not yet allow US citizens to listen to their consciences when it comes to paying taxes.
-We enclose half the taxes we owe for 2009 or $260.
-We request that all this $260 go to social security and medicare and meeting the needs of people, not for killing our brothers and sisters in other parts of the world.
-We are refusing the remaining $260 or the proportion of our taxes which would go for wars and the military on the basis of conscience.
+We would like for all our taxes to go for healing, health, and meeting human needs, but unfortunately our government does not yet allow US citizens to listen to their consciences when it comes to paying war taxes.
+We enclose a check for half the taxes we owe for 2010 or $586.50 to the Department of Health and Human Services.
+On the basis of conscience, we request that all this $586.50 go to social security and medicare and meeting the needs of people, not for killing our brothers and sisters in other parts of the world.
+We are refusing the remaining $586.50 or the proportion of our taxes which would go for wars and the military.

-We cannot in good conscience pay for or contribute to the killing and preparation for killing God’s children.
+We cannot in good conscience pay for the killing and preparation for killing God’s children.
 We hope you will understand and honor our consciences.
-In lieu of paying the war portion of our taxes, we have contributed the $260 we owe in war taxes to nonprofit organizations working for peace and justice that are trying to meet the needs of God’s children who are hungry, without medical care or decent homes in which to live.
+In lieu of paying the war portion of our taxes, we have contributed the $586.50 we owe in war taxes to nonprofit organizations working for peace and justice that are trying to meet the needs of God’s children who are hungry, without medical care or decent homes in which to live and to helping helping remove the causes of war.
 We deeply believe this will add much more to our security as a nation than buying more bombs, ammunition and fighter planes.